apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

   <version>${cas.version}</version>
 </dependency>
 ```

+In addition to the [strategies outlined here](Configuration-Management.html#overview), the configuration server
+may load CAS settings and properties via the following order and mechanics:

+1. Profile-specific application properties outside of your packaged web application (`application-{profile}.properties|yml)
+2. Profile-specific application properties packaged inside your jar (`application-{profile}.properties|yml`)
+3. Application properties outside of your packaged jar (`application.properties|yml`).
+4. Application properties packaged inside your jar (`application.properties|yml`).

 The configuration and behavior of the configuration server is also controlled by its own
 `src/main/resources/bootstrap.properties` file.
 By default, it runs under port `8888` at `/casconfigserver` inside